 The rainy season is from May to October.
 Localised flooding may occur and some roads may become impassable.

 The dry season is from November to April.
 Temperatures may exceed 40 degrees Celsius for consecutive days, especially in the north of the country.
-During this period, central and northern Nigeria may be affected by Harmattan, a seasonal wind which blows a high amount of sand and dust in the air.
-Visibility may be severely limited.

 There are strong ocean currents along the coast of Nigeria.
 Conditions can change quickly and several drownings occur each year.